Health Data Privacy Notice

 - incident response and workforce training.

-No safeguard can guarantee absolute security, but Hollis Health is committed to using commercially reasonable and legally appropriate measures for PHI handled in these workflows.
+No safeguard can guarantee absolute security, but Hollis Health is committed to using commercially reasonable and legally appropriate measures for health information handled in these workflows.

 6. Subcontractors and Vendors

-Hollis Health may use subcontractors and vendors to support PHI-handling workflows, including cloud hosting, secure communications, infrastructure, monitoring, and other operational services.
-Where a vendor creates, receives, maintains, or transmits PHI on behalf of Hollis Health in a HIPAA-governed workflow, Hollis Health will seek to have appropriate contractual protections in place, including a BAA where required.
+Hollis Health may use subcontractors and vendors to support health-information workflows, including cloud hosting, secure communications, infrastructure, monitoring, and other operational services.
+Where a vendor creates, receives, maintains, or transmits regulated health information for Hollis Health in a workflow requiring additional contractual protections, Hollis Health will seek to have appropriate protections in place.

 7. Breach and Incident Handling

-If Hollis Health discovers a breach of unsecured PHI in a workflow where we are acting on behalf of a Covered Entity, we will respond in accordance with applicable law and the governing BAA or service arrangement, including notice to the affected Covered Entity where required.
+If Hollis Health discovers a breach of unsecured PHI or other regulated health information in a covered workflow, we will respond in accordance with applicable law and the governing service or data-sharing arrangement, including notice to the affected Covered Entity where required.

 Where a single incident affects both:

-- PHI handled on behalf of a Covered Entity; and
+- PHI maintained by or shared from a Covered Entity; and

 - direct-to-consumer data collected by Hollis Health,